aspenas/acupcakeshop-portal/Documentation/yaml_frontmatter_guide.md

 - **Templater Variables Not Expanding**: Verify Templater syntax and that the plugin is enabled
 - **YAML Parsing Errors**: Check for proper indentation and avoid using `:` in field values

-By implementing consistent YAML frontmatter throughout the vault, you'll enhance organization and enable powerful querying capabilities that will make your knowledge base more valuable and easier to navigate.